offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kubernetes typically attempts to schedule multiple instances of the same pod on different nodes, such that a downed node won't take out all instances of the service that pod runs.
 In the example above, pod instances of the same type are spread out across the 3 nodes.

-Kubernetes has a leader-follower architecture, meaning that of the nodes a small subset is chosen to lead / manage the others.
+Kubernetes has a leader-follower architecture, meaning that of the nodes, a small subset is chosen to lead / manage the others.
 The leaders are referred to as master nodes while the followers are referred to as worker nodes.

 ```{svgbob}
 .---------.      .---------.